Sitara Achakzai

 ethnic groups of Afghanistan.
-She held dual citizenship between Afghanistan and Germany, and was well known in Canada as some of her extended family live in the Toronto area.
+She held dual citizenship of Afghanistan and Germany, and was well known in Canada as some of her extended family live in the Toronto area.

 Death

 Like Malalai Kakar and Safia Amajan, Sitara Achakzai was targeted by the Taliban because she was trying to improve the situation of Afghan women.
 At the age of 52, she was assassinated by Taliban gunmen in Kandahar on 12 April 2009.